What we do

 We are also proud to have been involved with The Aspirations Academies Trust which has a very successful record in not only greatly improving failing and under-performing schools, but also in developing new, innovative schools.
 The Trust’s vision is to deliver an authentic education for the 21st century for children from the age of 4 to 19.

 CECA (Southern) is also looking to strengthen its university engagement, with initial target universities being Portsmouth, Southampton and Solent, building on existing contacts and developing new ones.
+We already have a good relationship with Brunel University – see details here.

 We are also increasing our engagement with younger members through social media and events.
 Our Annual Awards recognises our greatest resource, which is our people.
 That’s why each year we celebrate the achievements of those working in our industry.